sagb/alttab/doc/wm-setup.md

 exclusively.
 Alternatively, let alttab use another shortcut, f.e.
 Left Ctrl instead of Alt: `alttab -mm 4 -mk 0xffe3`.

-2. Start alttab and see if it's usable at all: are windows recognized, does alttab change focus?
+2. Start alttab and check is it usable at all: are windows recognized, does alttab change focus?
 If no, then try to set `-w` option to the following values: 1, 0, 3.
 If none works, then please report the issue on github.